Distance sales in the EU are governed by cross-border tax rules. In July 2021, these rules were changed in a three-part EU VAT eCommerce package.

 What is distance selling?

-Distance sales include any made by mail order, through TV shopping, over the phone (whether voice calls or SMS), or ordered on the internet.
-These are physical products and digital goods, though digital goods fall under a different EU tax category (telecommunications, broadcasting and e-services).
+These include any made by mail order, through TV shopping, over the phone (whether voice calls or SMS), or ordered on the internet.
+These are physical products and digital goods, though digital goods fall under a slightly different tax category (telecommunications, broadcasting and e-services).
 More on that later!

-In the EU, there are a few more qualifiers around distance selling.
-It particularly applies to any goods that must cross borders to a buyer in another EU country.
-The buyer is not registered for VAT, which is to say that buyer is a private citizen and not another business.
+Distance selling also crosses borders.
+It applies to any goods that move from one EU state to a buyer in another EU country.
+The buyer is not registered for VAT, which is to say that the buyer is a private citizen and not another business.